-ABSTRACT
+ABSTRACT:

-The paper investigates how proposed reforms on policies to maintain generation adequacy and to encourage clean technology investments in a number of European countries, modify the role of the market.
-This is reduced as the government, regulator and system operator take on explicit responsibility through the introduction of capacity mechanisms and long-term support for clean technologies.
-We bigblight the interaction of these mechanisms with the electricity market and we look at how they reallocate risks between generators, government and consumers.
-The different mechanisms offer varying degrees of autonomy to generators with regards investment decisions.
-Looking towards the future, the paper also explores how designs of mechanisms might move towards a technology-neutral mechanism in the long-run.
-This could involve the auctioning of long-term contracts for all types of existing and new capacities, whether it be low carbon or fossil fuelled.
+The paper investigates how proposed reforms on policies to maintain generation adequacy and encourage clean technology investments in a number of European countries modify the role of the market.
+In these reforms the government, regulator and system operator take on explicit planning and coordination responsibilities with the introduction of capacity mechanisms and long-term support for clean technologies.
+We highlight the interactions of these mechanisms with the electricity market and how they reallocate risks between generators, government and consumers.
+The different mechanisms offer varying degrees of autonomy to generators with regards to investment decisions.
+In a prospective way, the paper also explores how designs of these different mechanisms might converge towards a unified technology neutral mechanism in the long-run.
+This could involve auctioning of long-term contracts for all types of existing and new capacities, whether it is low carbon or fossil fuelled.